Vulture-OSINT-Automation-Tool/Vulture/README.md

 This module requires an account with [Hunter.io](hunter.io).
 Create an API key for your account and input it into the Hunter.io API key variable in `api_keys.py`.

+## Scripts
 ### PassForge.py
 PassForage is a scipt that allows the user to create a list of words that could potentially be used to password spray and identify any weak credentials.

+### Credharvest.py
+This script will take the input of the dehash result file from Vulture and grab the emails and passwords, remove duplicates, sort them, and display them in a format that is easy for the user to view credentials from the file.
+This will output to a file called `credentials.txt` for the user to view later when needed.